Denton County Divorce Lawyer

 Note that Texas is generally a no-fault divorce state, though a spouse may cite a fault for the breakup of the marriage that the court can take into consideration when determining property division.
 Divorces can be either uncontested or contested.
 Uncontested divorces are resolved by mutual agreement or by default if the spouse served does not file an answer or appear in court.

 On the other hand, contested divorces are when a spouse files an answer in disagreement and will not sign the final divorce decree (discussed below).
-To resolve a contested divorce, the petitioning spouse must set a final hearing to decide on the disputed issues in court before a judge.
+To resolve a contested divorce, the petitioner must set a final hearing to decide on the disputed issues in court before a judge.

 The Divorce Process in Denton County, TX